 Below are the links to all of the Duga nota episodes aired at the Yammat.fm radio thus far.
-Yammat.fm uploads the shows to their channel at the MixCloud platform where they are directly searchable under its name (Duga Nota) or by my own name (Mladen Vukmir DUGA NOTA).
-Duga Nota project is easiest to reach via its dedicated web page where all relevant links can be found.
-Other information regarding the project (either the book or the radio show) can be found on the FB page Duga Nota.
-I also post the playlists for each of the episodes as text in the comments to its MixCloud uploads.
+Yammat.fm uploads the shows to their channel at the MixCloud platform, where they are directly searchable under its name (Duga Nota) or by my name (Mladen Vukmir DUGA NOTA).
+Duga Nota project is easiest to reach via its dedicated web page, where you can find all relevant links.
+You can find other information regarding the project (either the book or the radio show) on the FB page Duga Nota.
+I also post the playlists for each episode as text in the comments to its MixCloud uploads.

 Episode 21 Yesterday, Nirvanas, tomorrow (Jučer, Nirvanas, sutra).
-I have started to work and after only a few months on the job, it became clear to me that I could not continue to live the rock and roll lifestyle I had led until my twenty-sixth year.
+I started to work, and after only a few months on the job, it became clear that I could not continue to live the rock and roll lifestyle I had led until my twenty-sixth year.
 At the same time, I stopped looking forward to going out late at night, and getting up, even after short outings, made it impossible for me to function effectively the next day at work.
 Not only did I no longer enjoy going out and partying, but I felt I could no longer laugh for no reason with friends standing all evening on the corner.
-It was this feeling, that the carefree and unreasonable laughter had dried up, that was a sign to me that youth had ceased.
+It was this feeling that the carefree and unreasonable laughter had dried up that was a sign to me that youth had ceased.
 I had less time to listen to new records, and after I went to postgraduate studies in the US, I suddenly didn’t even have a turntable anymore.
-LPs stopped selling and CDs with tiny covers in awkward, fragile plastic boxes became the basic medium of music that seemed more and more distant to me.
+LPs stopped selling, and CDs with tiny covers in awkward, fragile plastic boxes became the primary medium of music that seemed more and more distant to me.
 I couldn’t help but get the impression that CDs had contributed to the fall of rock music and rock culture.
-Listening to the music for this episode, I discovered how much music I listened to superficially or skipped completely, from the Manchester scene of the second half of the 1980s to the Seattle proto-grunge music of the very late 1980s.
-I have to admit that during the preparation of this episode I was therefore pleasantly surprised with the quality of a lot of the music from that period and the number of authentic rock elements that I thought at the time were disappearing.
+Listening to the music for this episode, I discovered how much music I listened to superficially or skipped utterly, from the Manchester scene of the second half of the 1980s to the Seattle proto-grunge music of the late 1980s.
+I have to admit that during the preparation of this episode, I was pleasantly surprised with the quality of a lot of the music from that period and the number of authentic rock elements that I thought were disappearing.
 So enjoy tonight, because rock and roll are still alive.